j-attoh/catapp-docker/README.md

   - docker compose down --volumes

  check out the [docker](https://docs.docker.com/) && [docker compose](https://docs.docker.com/compose/) documentation for more details

+# NOTE ( FOR CLARITY)
+  Api can be found/located localhost:8080/docs after running the "docker compose up" command

 # NOTE
     - Production API would use PostgreSQL/MySQL as the database as well as other DB options as at when necessary